Empirical Analysis of Model Selection for Heterogeneous Causal Effect Estimation: Review of CATE Estimation

+The first approach imputes treatment counterfactuals for each control sample and views ($\hat{\mu}_1(x) - y$) as a proxy for the individual treatment effect.
+Then learn the CATE predictor by regressing that on covariates $x$.
+The second approach takes the analogous approach using the treated population.
+Finally, we use the learned propensity model $\hat{\pi}(x)$ to combine the CATE predictions from both groups:

+The intuition behind the weighting is that the estimate $\hat{\tau}^0$ relies on the function $\hat{\mu}_1$, which performs well in regions of $X$ where we have many treated units (i.e. when $\pi(x)$ is large).
+Similarly, the estimate $\hat{\tau}^1$ relies on $\hat{\mu}_0$ which performs well in regions where we have many controls units.

+We now discuss in detail the widely used direct meta-learners; doubly robust and double machine learning techniques for CATE estimation.

-To avoid the heavy dependence on the regression function, recent works have proposed generalizations of the doubly robust estimator (traditionally used for ATE inference), for CATE estimation~\cite{foster2019orthogonal, kennedy2020optimal}.
-The doubly robust learner is a mixture of the S-learner with an inverse propensity based approach.
-First we state the vanilla inverse propensity based learner and then the combination.
-The inverse propensity weighted (IPW) estimator, uses the true propensity model ($\pi_{t}(x) =\mathbb{P}_{\theta} [W = t | X=x]$) and defines the IPW outcome as follows:
+\paragraph{Doubly Robust Learner (DR-Learner)} To avoid the heavy dependence on the potential outcome regression functions with indirect meta-learners, recent works have proposed generalizations of the doubly robust estimator (traditionally used for ATE inference), for CATE estimation~\citep{foster2019orthogonal, kennedy2020optimal}.
+The DR learner is a mixture of the S-learner with an inverse propensity (IPW) based approach.
+First, we state the vanilla inverse propensity based learner and then the DR leaner The inverse propensity weighted (IPW) estimator, uses the learned propensity model ($\hat{\pi}_w(x)$) to compute the IPW pseudo-outcome as follows: